Home » Recipes » Method » Air Fryer » Air Fryer London Broil

 How to Make Air Fryer London Broil

-Here are the quick and easy steps for making steak in the air fryer.
+Here are the quick and easy steps for making London broil in the air fryer.
+(Scroll down to the recipe card for the full set of instructions!)

-Always bring the meat to room temperature.
-This goes for any cuts of meat and any cooking application!
-You’ll have much better results if the meat your cooking is at room temperature.
+• Always bring the meat to room temperature.
+This goes for any cut of meat and any cooking method!
+You’ll have much better results if the meat you’re cooking is at room temperature.

-Then cook the steaks in the air fryer.
-You’ll want to flip them about halfway through to assure a crisp sear on the entire steak.
+• Cook the steaks in the air fryer.
+You’ll want to flip them about halfway through to ensure a crisp sear on the entire steak.

-The steak is done once it’s hit your desired temperature.
-Some like steaks rare and some like them very well done…check out the info below for more details on cooking times!
+• The steak is done once it has hit your desired temperature.
+Some like steaks rare and some like them very well done… check out the info below for more details on cooking times!

 sliced medium-rare steak that's heavily seasoned